huggingface/Google-Cloud-Containers/README.md

 | Vertex AI | [deploy-gemma-from-gcs-on-vertex-ai](./examples/vertex-ai/notebooks/deploy-gemma-from-gcs-on-vertex-ai) | Deploying Gemma 7B Instruct with Text Generation Inference (TGI) from a GCS Bucket on Vertex AI.                                                |
 | Vertex AI | [deploy-flux-on-vertex-ai](./examples/vertex-ai/notebooks/deploy-flux-on-vertex-ai)                     | Deploying FLUX with Hugging Face PyTorch DLCs for Inference on Vertex AI.                                                                       |
 | Cloud Run | [tgi-deployment](./examples/cloud-run/tgi-deployment/README.md)                                         | Deploying Meta Llama 3.1 8B with Text Generation Inference on Cloud Run.                                                                        |

-> [!WARNING]
-> Cloud Run now offers on-demand access to NVIDIA L4 GPUs for running AI inference workloads; but is still in preview, so the Cloud Run examples within this repository should be taken solely for testing and experimentation; please avoid using those for production workloads.
-We are actively working towards general availability and appreciate your understanding.